Is using a cordless vacuum cleaner a race to see which finishes first? Who will win? The battery or the dirty carpet?

 It’s very manoeuvrable and easy to use.
 It’s 4kg so it isn’t the lightest model, but that is still a fairly lightweight vacuum.

-2-in-1 Cordless Vac with Smart Tech
+BLACK+DECKER 2 in 1 Cordless Vac with Smart tech Review

 Type: Stick Vacuum